HyberionBrew/differentiable_weightless_controllers/README.md

 | **wnn** | `--size`, `--bits`, `--n` | Input size, thermometer bits, and LUT inputs. |
 | **quant** | `--n-bit-quantization`, `--initial-quantization`, `--last-bit-width`, `--enable-quant-step` | Bit-widths and quantization timing. |

+`ddpg.py` and `ppo.py` have similar parameters, but sometimes less is configurable from the cl.

 ## View Results

-Results are per default saved in runs or models.
+Results are per default, saved in runs or models.
 They are saved in a tensorboard format:
 ```bash
 tensorboard --logdir models
 ```
+to view.

 Results can also be logged to wandb.